Thetiedyeguy/Lua-Games/README.md

 My first lua "game" following the tutorial on the Love website

 ## Snake
-My first attempt at making a game without a tutorial
+My first attempt at making a game without a tutorial mimicking the iconic snake game